aurora/mkinst/README.md

 the `-i` or `--include` argument for mkinst.
 The main part of the created installer is POSIX compliant and defines the following functions that can be called from the custom include script.

-*   **add_temp ARG1** -- Remember the specified filename (ARG1) as temporary file that needs to be removed when installer exits
+*   **add_temp ARG1** -- Remember the specified filename (ARG1) as temporary file that needs to be removed when installer exits.
 *   **cleanup_temp** -- Remove temporary files.
 Note that this function is registered as exit handler by the installer.
-So normally there should be no reason to call this function as it is automatically called when the installer exits.
+So normally there should be no reason to call this function directly as it is automatically called when the installer exits.
 *   **untar_payload \[ARG1\]** -- This function contains the code to uncompress and install the payload.
 The argument is optional and defines the path to uncompress the payload in.
-By default the path is "/".
+By default this path is "/".

 ## License